Characters: Gears Of War Coalition Of Ordered Governments

 - Grumpy Old Man

 - I Surrender, Suckers: How he won the Siege of Anvil Gate.
 Unfortunately, he hates himself for it.
-And as a kicker, it wasn't even necessary, as COG reinforcements arrived shortly thereafter.
+And as a kicker, it wasn't even necessary, as COG reinforcements arrived literally only two hours later.

 - The Last DJ: See Limited Advancement Opportunities.

 - Limited Advancement Opportunities: Holds the rank of Colonel, despite being the head of the COG armed forces, for a couple of reasons: first, he insulted Chairman Prescott's predecessor, who made sure he would never get promoted again; second, everyone ranked higher than him died so quickly during the Locust War that it simply made Hoffman the highest ranking officer left; there was no need for a promotion.
 Before all that, he also worked to avoid promotions, fearing he would get promoted so high he wouldn't be able to fight on the battlefield alongside his men, and many of the higher ups didn't want to promote him because of his unorthodox ideas.

 - The McCoy

 - Military Maverick: Promoted commando tactics over traditional warfare, which annoyed the hell out of his superiors, but worked very effectively.
 This is also what leads to much of his conflict with Marcus: both are this trope, and are very alike in many ways.
 The sad part is they can't stand each other before the first game.

 - My Greatest Failure: Not stopping his wife from trying to rescue her sister in an area that would be hit by the Hammer of Dawn counterattack.

 - Old Soldier: He is in his 60's during the events of the games.